-Jerry Ungerman has served as Vice Chairman of our board of directors since 2005.
+Jerry Ungerman serves as the chairman of the board of directors since August 2020, after serving as Vice Chairman of our board of directors from 2005 until August 2020.
 From 2001 to 2005, Mr. Ungerman served as our President and before that, from 1998 until 2000, he served as our Executive Vice President.
 Prior to joining us, Mr. Ungerman accumulated extensive experience in high-tech sales, marketing and management experience at Hitachi Data Systems (HDS), a data storage company and a member of the Hitachi, Ltd. group.
 He began his career with International Business Machines Corp.
 (IBM), a global technology products and services company, after earning a B.A. in Business Administration from the University of Minnesota.

 Tal Payne has been serving as Chief Financial Officer of Check Point since joining in 2008 and as Chief Financial and Operations Officer since 2015.
 Ms. Payne oversees Check Point's global operations and finance, including investor relations, legal, treasury, purchasing and facilities.
 Prior to joining Check Point, Ms. Payne served as Chief Financial Officer at Gilat Satellite Networks, Ltd., where she held the role of Vice President of Finance for over five years.
 Ms. Payne began her career as a certified public accountant at PricewaterhouseCoopers.
 Ms. Payne holds a B.A. in Economics and Accounting and an Executive M.B.A., both from Tel Aviv University.
 Ms. Payne is a certified public accountant.
-Ms. Payne is a board member of SolarEdge Technologies, Inc.
+Ms. Payne is a board member of SolarEdge Technologies, Inc. and ironSource Ltd.